History of Banbury: 1835–1912

 Duke Street, was located at the edge of Wilkins' (now demolished) brick pit, was developed around 1870.
 South of the Causeway, the newly designated Merton Street was developed by various speculators between the years of 1873 and 1882.
 It is worth noting the cramped development of the housing on the Causeway and Merton Street (known locally as the 'Railway Terraces') that built by the Great Western Railway, for the company's workers to use on payment of a rent to the GWR.
 This can be compared with the then contemporary, but more generous, development of the freehold land estate with its forward looking 'build-to-own' policy and public ethos.
 Development of site in the area continued into the twentieth century, Avenue Road constructed in 1911 being a case in point.
 Allotments began to encroached on the mostly closed clay pit by 1923.

 Banbury town council also built the houses in King's Road and on the Easington estate at that time.
 More houses were built for the working population at the south end of Britannia Road and the area to the east between 1881 and 1930, and also in both Old Grimsbury Road and Gibbs Road in Grimsbury, and more up-market houses were built in both the Marlborough Road area and in Bath Road, Kings Road, Park Road, and Queen Street in Neithrop.
 The mostly late 19th-century suburb of Grimsbury witnessed rapid growth between 1881 and 1930.
 The former church hall of Christ Church, (now known as Oriel House), the former nonconformist chapel on Gatteridge Street, now the Kingdom Hall and the former Mechanics Institute on Marlborough Road all built in 1884.
 Part of and the former Mechanics Institute is now divided Banbury Public Library.

 In 1891 the local medical officer for Banbury found that 62 cottages were dangerously filthy, 63 had defective drains, and 21 no water supply.
 By 1900, Banbury had a population of 12,968.

 The land that was Peoples' Park had been enclosed in Hanoverian times and was set up as a private park in 1890 and opened in 1910, along with the adjacent bowling green.

 The mostly late 19th-century suburb of Grimsbury witnessed rapid growth between 1881 and 1901.

-1913-1946
+1913–1946

 In 1911 many people were living in houses unfit for human habitation.
-The Municipal Borough of Banbury set up a housing committee which some houses were built in Kings Road.
+The borough council set up a housing committee which some houses were built in Kings Road.
 The Banbury Co-operative Society completed 12 houses in 1913 in Hightown Road.